19 Best Restaurants In Asheville From Locals (2024)

 • Contact: Multiple Asheville locations; see their website

-We adore Nine Mile’s Montford location, a Caribbean-inspired Asheville restaurant.
+We adore Nine Mile’s Montford location, a Caribbean-inspired Asheville restaurant, which recently started brewing beer.
 Find Cajun chicken, salmon over pasta, and coconut curry shrimp.
 I almost always order the Irie Ites, and Tom leans towards their Back-A-Yard Bowl.
-Nine Mile is also one of our favorite date-night restaurants around.
+Nine Mile is another one of our top date-night restaurants around.

 Make it a romantic date night: If you visit Nine Mile’s Historic Montford location, walk the neighborhood.
 Pass gorgeous historic homes, Little Free Libraries, Montford’s famous B&Bs, and Montford Park.
 Then, if it is May through October, watch free Shakespeare in the Park.